tastratton/example-MFM-scraper/readme.md

 ## Steps to get running

 - install node LTS version (this was built on 14.17.3 LTS)
+- clone this repo
-- npm install express nodemon node-fetch
+- from project folder, npm install express nodemon node-fetch
   - //cors body-parser not used.
 TODO: verify
+- from project folder, npm init and accept defaults.

 - make a folder in this directory "temp" and comp example-privateKeys.js into it.
   - rename example-privateKeys.js to privateKeys.js
   - edit the new file /temp/privateKeys.js and replace the placeholder string with your vendor issued ID.